ashdavies/talks/2019-09-10-navigation-and-the-single-activity/android-navigation-component.md

 ![](cheese-list.png)
 ![](cheese-details.png)

-^ Consider on the left an activity to display a list of cheeses
+^ Consider on the left an activity to display a lis

-^ and on the right an activity to view the cheese details
+^ and on the right an activity to view the details

 ---